 Storm shutters are a Charleston-area tradition to protect against these hazards and add beauty and charm to Lowcountry homes.
 The shutters come in a variety of types and styles that have various assets and deficits.

-Let’s consider six kinds of storm shutters so you can choose the one that best fits your home and lifestyle.
+Let’s consider 6 kinds of storm shutters so you can choose the one that best fits your home & lifestyle.

 1. Corrugated Storm Panels